 And so that’s a little trap to watch out as well.
 You might want to add something to that Heather.

-And I think the other thing is start simple.
+And I think the other thing is to start simple.
 Make it more complicated if you need to as you go along.
-And don’t be afraid to go and talk to you field service guys.
+And don’t be afraid to go and talk to your field service guys.

 And then you might find out what you’re delivering is actually quite different from the reality of what’s being delivered.